Prince Paul of Thurn and Taxis: Friendship with Ludwig II of Bavaria

-Although this infatuation, like that with Richard Wagner, was probably not sexually expressed, there were rumours in Munich that Ludwig was sexually intimate with his aide-de-camp.
+Although it is unknown if this infatuation, like that with Richard Wagner, was sexually expressed, there were rumours in Munich that Ludwig was sexually intimate with his aide-de-camp.

 Paul appears to have kept a diary, but like everything else concerning him in the Regensburg archives of the Thurn und Taxis family, it has been destroyed.
-Following letter was sent by Paul to Ludwig from his apartment at Türkenstrasse 82 in Munich on 5 May 1866:
+The following letter was sent by Paul to Ludwig from his apartment at Türkenstrasse 82 in Munich on 5 May 1866: